 Castellina in Chianti

 Moving towards Siena you'll reach Castellina in Chianti which dates back to the Etruscans, as attested by the Etruscan tombs of Montecalvario.
-Its great position in the middle of the Chianti region made Castellina a strategical headquarter between Florence and Siena.
-Confirming this glorious past, the massive Rocca (castle) stands proudly over the city and the impressive Via delle Volte, an underground tunnel around the city, offers breathtaking panoramic views.
+In possession of a great position in the middle of the Chianti region, Castellina stands as a strategic headquarter between Florence and Siena.
+Confirming its glorious past, the massive Rocca (castle) stands proudly over the city and the impressive Via delle Volte, an underground series of roads that run around the city, offering breathtaking panoramic views.
 Walking through the small town you will notice many historical buildings that belonged to Florentine and Senese aristocracy.

-In Castellina you can taste wines in one of its various wine bars and the great, unforgettable taste of its many fresh and aged salami and cold cuts which have become an age-old art in Chianti and Tuscany.
+In Castellina, you can taste wines in one of its various wine bars and the great, unforgettable taste of its many fresh and aged salami and cold cuts which have become an age-old art in Chianti and Tuscany.

 Radda in Chianti

 Leaving the Chiantigiana road and taking the SR429 you will find Radda in Chianti, which, even today, preserves its original medieval look.
 The ancient walls still defend the center and many maze-like streets.
 The Palazzo del Podestà overlooks the main square together with the Romanesque Church of S. Niccolò.
 The Palazzo was the headquarters of the League of Chianti for over four centuries, as confirmed by the many coats of arms on its facade.
 Just outside the center stands the ancient Franciscan Cloister of S. Maria in Prato.

 It is really nice to get lost in Radda wandering around its medieval streets, perhaps indulging in a glass of wine while looking at the spectacular panorama of the vineyard-covered hills that surround the town.